NVIDIA/spark-rapids/docs/get-started/getting-started-aws-emr.md

 of this guide, the user will be able to run a sample Apache Spark application that runs on NVIDIA GPUs on AWS EMR.

-Different versions of EMR ship with different versions of Spark, Rapids accelerator jar , cuDF jar and xgboost4j-spark jar:
+Different versions of EMR ship with different versions of Spark, RAPIDS Accelerator, cuDF and xgboost4j-spark:

 | EMR | Spark | Rapids Accelerator jar | cuDF jar | xgboost4j-spark jar
 | --- | --- | --- | ---| --- |